-First let’s begin by dispelling the fear of Strontium.
-Strontium is a naturally occurring silvery white or yellowish mineral found in the soil.
-People who consume organic and farm produce usually get enough of this mineral and do not require Strontium supplements.
-In it’s natural state Strontium is a stable metal element of alkaline nature (atomic weight 38).
-It is non toxic and non-radioactive.
-It’s man-made isotope Strontium (atomic weight 90) is radioactive.
-Like Calcium, Strontium is a Group 2 element in the periodic table and is placed just beneath calcium.
+First let’s begin by dispelling the fear of strontium.
+Strontium is a naturally occurring silvery white or yellowish mineral found in the soil, and it has some serious health benefits.
+People who consume organic and farm produce usually get enough of this mineral and do not require strontium supplements.
+You can find out more about strontium-rich foods on our dedicated strontium food sources page.
+In it’s natural state strontium is a stable metal element of alkaline nature (atomic weight 38).
+It is non-toxic and non-radioactive.
+Its man-made isotope strontium (atomic weight 90) is radioactive.
+Like calcium, strontium is a Group 2 element in the periodic table and is placed just beneath calcium.
 In other words, it’s chemical properties and behaviour are very similar.
 (1)

-It is possible that Strontium ranelate gives mild undesirable side effects such as nausea, diarrhea, headaches and eczema/rash.
-However, they are said to resolve after a few weeks of starting Strontium ranelate.
-Chances of experiencing side-effects with Strontium ranleate are marginally more than with Strontium citrate.
+It is possible that strontium ranelate gives mild undesirable side effects such as nausea, diarrhea, headaches and eczema/rash.
+However, they are said to resolve after a few weeks of starting strontium ranelate.
+Chances of experiencing side-effects with strontium ranelate are marginally more than with strontium citrate.

 Strontium ranelate is prescribed for young men and post-menopausal women only.
 It’s usage is contraindicated in pregnant and lactating women.
 Strontium ranelate is also not to be prescribed to persons who suffer from kidney conditions, thrombo-embolism or phenylketonuria (rare condition in which a person has the inability to break down the amino acid phenylalanine).
 It is not to be prescribed for children.
 (3)

 Strontium ranelate is not available over the counter.
 It is classified as a drug/medicine and so can be bought on a doctor’s prescription only.
 Strontium citrate on the other hand, is categorized as a supplement and may be bought over the counter.